Keith D Renshaw

 Clinical Psychology: Anxiety, stress/trauma reactions, and interpersonal relationships; scalable solutions to promote mental health

 Dr. Renshaw specializes in anxiety, stress/trauma, and interpersonal relationships.
 Much of his work has focused on the experiences of service members/veterans and their families.
-He has received over $3 million in extramural funding as PI or co-I, published more than 90 peer-reviewed publications and given more than 150 conference presentations, and given numerous invited talks on these and other topics.
+He has also focused on building sustainable, scalable models of evidence-based treatment.
+In his research, he has received over $4 million in extramural funding as PI or co-I, published more than 100 peer-reviewed publications and given more than 150 conference presentations, and given numerous invited talks on these and other topics.

 Dr. Renshaw has also won multiple teaching awards, including the Distinguished Mentor Award from the American Psychological Association's Division of Military Psychology (2021) and the Teaching Excellence Award from George Mason University (2015).
-In addition to classroom teaching, he is heavily devoted to the mentorship of doctoral students.
-Under his direct mentorship, students have received 4 NIH F31 Predoctoral Training Awards, 1 Ford Fellowship award, 1 Ford Fellowship honorable mention, 3 Military Suicide Research Consortium Awards, 6 American Psychological Association awards, 2 International Society for Traumatic Stress Studies Awards, 2 GMU Provost Dissertation Completion Grant, 2 GMU Dissertation Research Scholar Awards, and 4 GMU undergraduate research awards.
-In total, his students have received over $250,000 in extramural funding, published over 60 peer-reviewed publications, and given over 100 presentations at national conferences.
-Further information about his work with graduate students is here.
+In addition to classroom teaching, students under his direct mentorship have received 4 NIH F31 Predoctoral Training Awards, 1 Ford Fellowship award, 1 Ford Fellowship honorable mention, 3 Military Suicide Research Consortium Awards, 6 American Psychological Association awards, 2 International Society for Traumatic Stress Studies Awards, 2 GMU Provost Dissertation Completion Grant, 2 GMU Dissertation Research Scholar Awards, and 4 GMU undergraduate research awards.
+Under his supervision, his students also have received over $250,000 in extramural funding, published 65 peer-reviewed publications, and given over 100 presentations at national conferences.

-Dr. Renshaw is also an active member of George Mason's Faculty Senate.
-He served as Chair of the Faculty Senate and, in this role, as the Faculty Representative to the Board of Visitors from 2016-2019.
-He has also been chair and co-chair of the Faculty Matters Committee and a member of the Senate Executive Committee, and a faculty representative to various subcommittees of the Board of Visitors.
-In these roles, he strives to strongly represent the voice and needs of the faculty to others both within and external to George Mason.
+Dr. Renshaw was an active member of George Mason's Faculty Senate from 2013-2023, serving as Chair of the Faculty Senate and, in this role, as the Faculty Representative to the Board of Visitors from 2016-2019.
+He was also chair and co-chair of the Faculty Matters Committee and a member of the Senate Executive Committee, and a faculty representative to various subcommittees of the Board of Visitors.

 In 2020, Dr. Renshaw led the formation and launch of the Military, Veterans, & Families Initiative at Mason.
 This work seeks to leverage Mason's resources as the largest and most diverse public research university in the region to serve the military and veteran population.
 The efforts center on education, research, training/workforce development, and direct services.
 More information can be found here.